streamingfast/hivemapper-fleet-management/README.md

 <img src="images/Web-Manager/1-web-m-add-first-driver.png">

-You will then be presented a button to copy a link which you must send to the driver immediately.
+You will then be presented a button to copy a link which you must send to the driver.
 The driver will then open this link on their device where they have Phantom installed, and sign the requests to join your fleet.
+You'll also be presented with a QR code that can be scanned, if you have happen to be with the driver during this import phase.

 > **Warning**
 > The driver will need to accept your request to join your fleet within 10 minutes of generating the Join Fleet link.